 It includes social features such as videoconferencing, a virtual classroom, and discussion areas.
 One common criticism of Edmodo is that its mobile features are not at the same level as its desktop features.

 One issue with Sakai is that it currently lacks real-time video for class meetings.
 However, they are continually adding new features so that may appear soon.

 Another option for social learning is ePals.
 This is a global classroom exchange where teachers and students can connect, communicate, and collaborate.

 ePals is good for letting classroom students work on projects together without regard to borders.
 While it is a great classroom solution for younger learners, it’s not ideal for corporate training situations.

-Social Learning Platform #6 – G Suite for Education
+Social Learning Platform Example #6 – G Suite for Education

 G Suite for Education is Google’s platform for learning.
 It has numerous social functions, including live video and numerous tools for collaboration.